klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/governance.md

 caver.rpc.governance.getItemsAt([blockNumberOrTag])
 ```

-Returns governance items at specific block.
+Returns governance items at a specific block.
 It is the result of previous voting of the block and used as configuration for chain at the given block number.

 **Parameters**